 Have you ever considered a career in the fire service?
+YOU SHOULD.

 West Pierce Fire & Rescue has many different career paths, including administration, IT, fleet mechanic, facilities maintenance and firefighting.
 For more information and copies of each job description, please visit our employment page.
 For those interested in becoming a firefighter, there are various resources available and can be found below.

 Resources how to physically and mentally prepare to become a firefighter:

 National Volunteer Fire Council’s Volunteer Fire Service Culture

 West Pierce Fire & Rescue does not have a volunteer firefighter program.
 However, there are various agencies within Pierce County that do have volunteer programs.

 Ashford/Elbe Fire District 23

 DuPont Fire Department